About the Cornelia T. Bailey Foundation

 Established in 2007, the Cornelia T. Bailey Foundation is dedicated to advancing the arts, education, and innovative initiatives that enrich lives through nature and the sciences.
 Founded by Mrs. Cornelia T. Bailey during her lifetime, the Foundation stands as a tribute to her philanthropic spirit and enduring legacy.

-Mrs. Bailey was deeply committed to supporting organizations that promote the arts in all forms, expand educational opportunities, serve veterans, and drive progress in medical research.
+Mrs. Bailey was deeply committed to supporting organizations that promote the arts, in all forms, expanding educational opportunities, serving veterans, and driving progress in medical research.
 Today, we proudly continue her vision—investing in programs that seek to inspire, heal, and uplift communities.

 The Foundation is committed to equal opportunity.
-We do not discriminate on the basis of gender, race, ethnicity, disability, religion, or sexual orientation, and we fully comply with all applicable federal, state, and local equal opportunity laws.
+We do not make grant decisions on the basis of gender, race, ethnicity, disability, religion, or sexual orientation.
+We ensure that our grantees comply with all applicable federal, state, and local equal opportunity laws.

 When evaluating grant applications, we prioritize programs with the potential to make a meaningful and measurable impact—especially those that improve lives on a broad scale.